 Nestled in the Victorian High Country past Dargo is Talbotville.
 Talbotville was once a thriving mining town on the banks of the Talbot River.
 Today it is a popular camping site with a few relics left from its golden era.
 Talbotville camping will definitely require a 4wd to access this spot.

 The camping at Talbotville is on a large expansive grassed area right by the river.
 There are picnic tables, fire pits and toilets on-site for campers.
 You can camp in tents and camping trailers.
 I personally think the road is too thin for a caravan but that’s a personal choice.

 We hope you enjoyed the Gippsland Free Camping article from us here at Travels in Gippsland.
 Get out and explore Gippsland today, set up the tent, take in the views and have a great time camping in our region.
-For more amazing ideas on where to holiday in Gippsland click through to our Gippsland Attractions Page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Gippsland click through to our Gippsland fishing & camping page for more brilliant inspiration.

 More travel inspiration for your trip to Gippsland

 Mark has grown up and lived in the Gippsland area all his life.
 Being born and raised in Gippsland he knows a thing or 2 about this amazing region.
 When Mark is not working he is out exploring the best of Gippsland with his wife and kids